devfans/WebTerminal/README.md

-# tty.js
+# WebTerminal

 A terminal in your browser using node.js and socket.io.
-Based onhttps://github.com/chjj/tty.js/.
+Based on https://github.com/chjj/tty.js/.
 Modified to use shared session for collaboration.
 Mutiple users can view and execute commands being typed and executed at same time.

 # Features